 Our Spring, TX location is outside of any subsurface fault areas.

-To achieve true fault tolerance, Meet Me Rooms should actually be separate.
-TRG has fully physically isolated Meet Me Rooms with no common entry point.
+TRG has achieved true fault tolerance by having fully physically isolated Meet Me Rooms with no common entry point.

 Built and operated by an accredited tier designer certified by The Uptime Institute.

 Chris Hinkle has written the thesis on true fault tolerance in infrastructure, he’s moved beyond that and is now creating unforgettable experiences around autonomous delivery to align with your digital transformation objectives.
 Chris’ hobbies include summarily un-datacentering age-old assumptions of the traditional datacenter model.
 Chris is the world’s first 3rd generation datacenter operator.
 He is an Accredited Tier Designer from the Uptime Institute, one of three in Houston and the only affiliated with a colocation.
 At prior positions, he developed and ran the datacenter for 4 of the top 5 hospitals in the State of Georgia.